lacanoid/datalink/README.md

 so they are accessible regardless of the search_path.

 Event trigger `datalink_event_trigger` is installed.
-It takes care of adding datalink triggers to tables, which contain datalink columns.
+It takes care of adding and removing datalink triggers on tables, which contain datalink columns.
 Datalink triggers take care of referencing and dereferencing datalinks as values are assigned to datalink columns.